 The Experience: January to April 2026

-By January 14, 2026, the first major reports were in.
+By mid-January, the first major reports were in.
 Incogni’s UI is objectively better.
 It’s sleek, showing progress bars for each broker.
 It makes you feel like you’re winning.
 But when I cross-referenced the 'removed' list against a fresh Google search of my Austin address, I found a discrepancy.
-Incogni had successfully hit the major 'people-search' sites, but the obscure property-scraping sites—the ones that feed the smaller bottom-feeders—were still there.
+Incogni had successfully hit the major people-search sites like Whitepages, but the obscure property-scraping sites—the ones that feed the smaller bottom-feeders—were still there.

-DeleteMe’s first report arrived exactly on day 14.
+DeleteMe’s first report arrived right on schedule.
 It was a PDF that looked like a boring tax document, but it was thorough.
-It caught the 'zombie' listings on Whitepages and Spokeo that had triggered my spreadsheet's red cells in December.
+It caught the 'zombie' listings on Spokeo that had triggered my spreadsheet's red cells back in December.
 More importantly, it flagged those obscure property sites that Incogni’s automated system had skipped.
-This is where the $50 extra seems to go: DeleteMe uses a mix of automation and actual humans to find the messier corners of the web that a standard script might miss.
+This is where the extra fifty bucks seems to go: DeleteMe uses a mix of automation and actual humans to find the messier corners of the web that a standard script might miss.

 The Audit: Which One Sticks?

-I let both services run until April 15, 2026.
-This was the 19-week mark.
+I let both services run until mid-April 2026.
+This was about the five-month mark.
 Data brokers are persistent; they refresh their databases frequently.
 It's like a credit freeze you forget about—you think you're protected until you try to buy something and realize the wall is still up.
-In this case, the 'wall' is what we want.
+In this case, the 'wall' is what we want to keep high.

 The results were telling:

 - DeleteMe: Found the 'deep' data.
-It hit the niche brokers that specialize in Texas property records, which are notoriously difficult to scrub.
+It hit the niche brokers that specialize in local property records.
+Their quarterly removal reports are much more detailed, showing exactly what was found and what was removed.

 One thing I’ve learned is that no service makes you 'invisible.'
-If you're looking for that, you're buying into a fantasy.
-But DeleteMe managed to keep my address off the first three pages of Google for four months straight.
-That hasn't happened since I started this project.
+If you're looking for that, you're buying into a marketing fantasy.
+But DeleteMe managed to keep my address off the first three pages of Google for the entire spring.
+That hasn't happened since I started this project in 2024.
+If you have family members to worry about, I'd suggest looking at the Best Personal Data Removal Services to Protect Your Family Members, as DeleteMe’s multi-person plans are actually quite a good deal compared to buying individual seats.

 The Final Privacy Stack

 After testing both, I’ve decided to keep DeleteMe as my primary defense.
-My total active privacy stack now costs me about $278 a year—that’s DeleteMe ($129), the Proton bundle ($119), and RoboForm ($30).
+My total active privacy stack now costs me about two hundred and eighty dollars a year—that’s DeleteMe, the Proton bundle, and RoboForm.
 It’s not cheap, but it’s less than the cost of a single 'identity protection' subscription from the big companies that usually just monitor the damage after it's already done.

-I’ve also kept a copy of EaseUS BitWiper ($39) on my desk for when I cycle out my old consulting laptops.
+I’ve also kept a copy of EaseUS BitWiper on my desk for when I cycle out my old consulting laptops.
 It’s a one-time cost to handle the local data side of things—something neither of these removal services touches.
 Privacy isn't a single product; it's a series of small, dry decisions that eventually add up to peace of mind.
+If you are just starting out and the price of DeleteMe makes you wince, Incogni is a massive step up from the manual path.
+But if you want the most thorough scrub possible, DeleteMe is the one I'm sticking with for the rest of 2026.